 Return to main Vanishing B.C. page Return to home page

-I believe this place is called the Marlow house--it's one of the very few buildings along the road running from the Beaton turnoff to Trout Lake along Highway 31 in the Lardeau region of the Kootenays.
-The road follows Beaton Creek, which is marshy and flooding in spots, probably due to beaver dams, the high water seeming to drown the aspens along its bank.
+2002: I believe this place is called the Marlow house – it's one of the very few buildings along the road running from the Beaton turnoff to Trout Lake along Highway 31 in the Lardeau region of the Kootenays.
+The road follows Beaton Creek, which is marshy and flooding in spots, probably due to beaver dams, the high water drowning the aspens along its bank.
 On the late-November morning I was there, a clammy mist had risen into the pale sunshine from the rank grasses along the edge.

 The house, with attached shed and privy, is about as close as a British Columbia place gets to the house-barn combinations typical of Mennonite farms on the prairies.
 In this case, though, the old log and frame barn buildings are on higher ground--on the other side of the road.